Jccronk/Converter/README.md

-# A Converter app.
-Switches between units of length, mass, and temperature.
+# A Converter program.
+Converts between units of length, mass, and temperature.